 It is certainly reasonable that the distance of the earth from the sun and the angle of incidence of the sun's rays on the earth should affect the earth's temperature.
-The affects are not measurable because of the long cycle intervals of the Milankovitch cycles.
+The affects have not been measurable because of the long cycle intervals of the Milankovitch cycles.